vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *vacakākṣarasaṁyukte ḥ kathitā viśvarūpiṇī * /

-*teṣāṁ samaṣṭ irūpeṇa parāśaktiṁ tu mātṛkām* //24//
+*teṣāṁ samaṣṭirūpeṇa parāśaktiṁ tu mātṛkām* //24//

-*kū ṭ atrayātmikāṁ devīṁ samaṣṭ ivyaṣṭ irūpiṇī m* /
+*kūṭatrayātmikāṁ devīṁ samaṣṭivyaṣṭirūpiṇī m* /

 *ādyāṁ śaktiṁ bhāvayanto bhāvārtha iti manvate* //25//

-What is to be understood here is that the Goddess, taken to be made up of the three subdivisions \( *kū ṭ a* \) of the *śrīvidyā* , is in a state of palpitation—
+What is to be understood here is that the Goddess, taken to be made up of the three subdivisions \( *kūṭa* \) of the *śrīvidyā* , is in a state of palpitation—

 that is, active—because she is both the cosmos \(meant here by *dharma* \) and its destruction \(called here *adharma* \).
 The fi rst of these two aspects is called poison \( *viṣa* \), since the *saṁsāra* is poisonous for the ordinary mortal; the other, nectar \( *amṛta* , a term that, in Sanskrit, means immortality\),